SAP-samples/sme-partner-reference-application/Tutorials/03-One-Off-Deployment.md

     no-source: true
 ```

 Add the destination service resource in file `mta.yaml`.
-Here you define destination resource to the route as defined in web application configuration file `./app/authorreadingmanager/xs-app.json`.
+Here you define destination resource for the route as defined in web application configuration file `./app/authorreadingmanager/xs-app.json`.
-> Note: that the name `launchpad` of the route in `xs-app.json` should match with the destination service resource name in `mta.yaml` file
+> Note that the name `launchpad` of the route in `xs-app.json` should match with the destination service resource name in file `mta.yaml`.

 ```yml
 resources: